argoproj-labs/argo-rollouts-manager/README.md

 This operator is built using `operator-sdk`, version - `v1.28.0`.

+## Documentation

+The complete documentation for the operator can be found [here](https://argo-rollouts-operator.readthedocs.io/en/latest/).

 ## What exactly the operator does ?

 When Installed, this operator creates a Custom Resource Definition called ArgoRollout.